mcibique/vue-testing-examples/README.md

 ### Mocking store for router

-If the smart component is also using a router, it is very likely that the router needs an access to the store too (usually in navigation guards).
+If the smart component is also using a router, it is very likely that the router needs access to the store too (usually in navigation guards).
 How can we give the store instance to the router?
-It cannot be just imported because the store is created in `beforeEach`, but it can be given via Dependency Injection:
+It can't be just imported because the store is created in `beforeEach`, but it can be given via Dependency Injection:

 ```js
 import container from './di';